 Trim any feathery tops from the fennel and reserve for garnishing the soup.
 Cut the bulbs into quarters.
 Finely chop one-quarter of the fennel bulb and place in a bowl with the lemon juice.
 Stir well and set aside for topping the cooked soup.
 Roughly chop the rest of the fennel.

 Place the olive oil in a large pot.
-Add the onion and roughly chopped fennel, cover and cook over a medium heat for 5 minutes, shaking the pot occasionally.
+Add the onion and roughly chopped fennel, cover and cook over medium heat for 5 minutes, shaking the pot occasionally.
 The vegetables should be slightly softened but not well browned.

 Add the potatoes and mushrooms, stir well, then pour in the sherry and stock.
 Bring to a boil, reduce the heat, cover and simmer for 30 minutes, stirring once or twice, until the potatoes are tender and falling apart.